Yetalon/finalproject/README.md

   ```

 The application will be available at http://localhost:****. (replace with your port for the frontend)
-⚠️ Note: Ensure both the backend and frontend are running simultaneously on their respective localhost ports.
+⚠️ Note: Ensure both the backend and frontend are running simultaneously on their respective localhost ports. (these should be running in two seperate terminals)

 ---